mwat56/ratelimit/README.md

 This package implements _rate limiting middleware_ for HTTP servers.
 It provides functionality to control the number of requests from individual IP addresses within a specified time window.

 A _sliding window rate limiter_ is a rate limiting algorithm that provides a smoother, more accurate way to control request rates compared to fixed window approaches.
-Let me explain the concept and implementation.

 ### Key Features